Admissible and attainable convergence behavior with stagnation mirroring in restarted (block) GMRES: admissible convergence behavior

 \section{\blgmres admissible convergence behavior}

-Having contextualized the theory from \cite{DuintjerTebbensMeurant:2019:1} in the language we need, we extend that work to the block \gmres (\blgmres) setting.
+\Cref{section:admissible-convergence-rGMRES} contains a review of the theory from \cite{DuintjerTebbensMeurant:2019:1}, but we have also presented new proofs of some of the authors' results.
+While these alternative proofs are of general mathematical interest, their primary purpose is to present the theory of \cite{DuintjerTebbensMeurant:2019:1} in language more amenable to extending that work to the block \gmres (\blgmres) setting.

 We build heavily on theory developed in \cite{KubinovaSoodhalter:2020:1} concerning specifying residual convergence behavior of \blgmres.
-The work of \cite{DuintjerTebbensMeurant:2019:1} show that specifying the convergence behavior of restarted \gmres is achieved by specifying the behavior of individual cycles in a way that they can be connected together.
-We use the theory in \cite{KubinovaSoodhalter:2020:1} to do the same for restarted \blgmres.
+In \cite{DuintjerTebbensMeurant:2019:1}, the authors show that specifying the convergence behavior of restarted \gmres is achieved by specifying the behavior of individual cycles and assuring that the final residual of one cycle becomes the first Arnoldi vector (scaled) of the next cycle.
+They characterize the restrictions imposed by end-of-cycle stagnation.
+We use the theory in \cite{DuintjerTebbensMeurant:2019:1} directly, with the help of the language introduced in the alternative proofs in \Cref{section:admissible-convergence-rGMRES} to make the same characterization for restarted block \gmres.
+The main challenge is to properly characterize the notion of stagnation in the block \gmres setting.

+As in \Cref{section:admissible-convergence-GMRES}, we may assume \Wlog that $\bX_0=\bnull$.
 We note that in \cite{KubinovaSoodhalter:2020:1}, the authors do not consider the case of block Arnoldi breakdown (\ie the case in the block Arnoldi spanning set ceases to be a basis of $\K_j(A,\bB)$ at some iteration $j$).
+We adopts the same assumption in this paper.